raganwald-deprecated/homoiconic/2011/12/jargon.md

 The JavaScript CoffeeScript generates is JavaScript, The Good Parts.
 Using consistent, standard ways to solve common problems that JavaScript throws in my way.
 And best of all, everyone else using CoffeeScript solves those exact problems the exact same way.

 Imagine, if you will, that the Java people took over JavaScript.
 What would they do?
 Well, they'd agree on a set of Design Patterns.
 They'd then build an IDE that generates a skeleton of a design pattern for you automagically.
-So you'd write something like this in the IDE:
+So you'd write something like this code from the [Katy][katy] combinators library:

 		class OneTimeWrapper
 		  constructor: (@what) ->